mrishu/mrishu.github.io/_posts/2025-04-13-installing-pylucene10.md

    > I installed **Temurin JDK 21**.
    > (Its also available on the AUR as on 13th Apr, 2025).

+   > **Important**: If you are downloading the JDK from the website, make sure that the extracted directory of the JDK contains the substring `temurin`.
+If the downloaded `tar.gz` file extracts to the directory `jdk-21.0.7+6`, you may rename it to `temurin-jdk-21.0.7+6` or anything else that contains `temurin`.

 2. Configure `JAVA_HOME` and `PATH` environment variables.

    ```shell